8. Programmers Guide (*)¶

 Some of the macro packages are merely function prototypes, to

-facilitate modern C compilers (we strive to follow the C99 standard),
+facilitate modern C compilers (we still use the C99 standard),

 and have associated object code in libraries in $NEMOLIB